truenas/documentation/content/TrueCommand/API/basics.md

 * Namespace: Top-level subsystem to access
 * Name: Lower-level subsystem to access
-* ID: (Websocket only) Used for correlating a request with a reply (Websocket connections are asynchronous - replies may come back in a different order than they were requested)
+* ID: (Websocket only) Used for correlating a request with a reply (Websocket connections are asynchronous - replies may come back in a different order than they were requested.)
 * Arguments: JSON Object containing additional information for the request/reply

 ## HTTP Connections